MichelVGameMaker/GameMaker-To-LDTK/README.md

 Once imported in your project, you can activate G2L anytime by pressing CTRL+SHIFT+G.

 ### Define Game Maker project and LDtk file
-The first time you run G2L on your project, you will need to define two path so that G2L knows where to scan objects and what destination file to import data into:
+The first time you run G2L on your project, you will need to define two paths so that G2L knows where to scan objects and what destination file to import data into:
 -	Click “Select Game Maker directory”, find and click the .yy file of the project you want to scan and export data from (the .yy file is not used, it is the associated directory that is collected).
 -	Click “Select destination LDtk file”, find and click the .ldtk file you want to import data into.
 The Game Maker directory and the .ldtk destination file are both saved in your user preferences for later uses.
 Of course, you can update them anytime.